dmis-lab/MRPO/README.md

 ### News
 * [August/21/2026] 🎉 MRPO is accepted to EMNLP 2026!
-Congrats to all the authors!.
+Congrats to all the authors!
 * [June/30/2026] 🎉 We release our paper "Breaking Failure Cascades: Step-Aware Reinforcement Learning for Medical Multimodal Reasoning" on arXiv.